lmiccini/install_yamls/MULTI_REGION_SETUP.md

 The installation flow:
 - If RHEL is registered → Try Red Hat repos first, fallback to COPR
-- If not registered → Use COPR repository directly
+- If not registered → Use COPR repository + Kubernetes repos for CRI-O

 To manually enable COPR and install:
 ```bash